 MB BCh BAO (NUIG), MRCGP, DCH, PG Dip Clinical Derm, MSc Healthcare Law & Ethics.

-Dr Michelle Rodgers has almost twenty years of experience, having graduated from NUI Galway in 1999.
+Dr Michelle Rodgers graduated from NUI Galway in 1999.
 Her particular areas of interest are dermatology, child health and women’s health.

 Her aim is to provide nonjudgemental, holistic and evidence-informed care.

-Michelle has extensive experience of working internationally.
-Following her internship, she worked for a year in Australia specialising in paediatrics and emergency medicine, in the Mater Children’s Hospital and Princess Alexandra Hospital, Brisbane.
+Following internship year, Michelle worked in Australia in the areas of paediatrics and emergency medicine, in the Mater Children’s Hospital and Princess Alexandra Hospital, Brisbane.
 After returning to Ireland she worked in Our Lady’s Children’s Hospital, Crumlin and Beaumont Hospital.